-- a) Mixed-use is encouraged for all development proposals to create interest and vitality throughout the day and a sense of security at night. - b) Late night uses should be readily accessible to late-at-night transport provision, including hackney carriages and private hire vehicles.
+- a) Mixed-use is encouraged for all development proposals to create interest and vitality throughout the day and a sense of security at night. b) Late pight uses about the readily approxible - b) Late night uses should be readily accessible to late-at-night transport provision, including hackney carriages and private hire vehicles.